Le Grand Chef (2007) review

 Sung-chan retired from cooking since then and became a farmer in the countryside; while Bong-ju took charge of the restaurant and became a powerful and famous chef.

 Le Grand Chef was a huge hit in Korea.
 The storyline is quite simple and direct; I think the main attractive point of the movie is the cooking and settings.
-Even if the story didn’t appeal to the audiences, they would be charmed by all the Korean dishes that were showed in the movie.
+Even if the story didn’t appeal to the audiences, they would be charmed by all the traditional Korean dishes that were shown in the movie.

 Sikgaek meet the press